xpack/vscode-xpack-extension-ts/README.md

 The [xPack C/C++ Managed Build extension](https://xpack.github.io/vscode/)
-is an open-source project hosted on [GitHub](https://github.com/xpack/vscode-xpack-extension-ts) and is part of the [xPack Reproducible Build Framework](https://xpack.github.io/).
+is an open-source project hosted on [GitHub](https://github.com/xpack/vscode-xpack-extension-ts) and forms part of the [xPack Reproducible Build Framework](https://xpack.github.io/).

 It can be installed from the Visual Studio Marketplace as [ilg-vscode.xpack](https://marketplace.visualstudio.com/items?itemName=ilg-vscode.xpack).